bparanj/crystal/security/patching.md

    ```
    $ bundle show
    ```
-   This command will display a list of all the gems used in your project, including both direct and transitive dependencies.
+   This command will display a list of all the gems used in your project,  both direct and transitive dependencies.
 Each gem will be listed along with its version and the path where it is installed.

 2. Using `bundle list` command:
    Run the following command in your Rails project's root directory:
    ```
    $ bundle list
    ```
-   This command will display a list of all the gems used in your project, including transitive dependencies.
+   This command will display a list of all the gems used in your project,  transitive dependencies.
 However, unlike `bundle show`, it does not provide the installation path for each gem.

 3. Examining the `Gemfile.lock`:
    The `Gemfile.lock` file in your Rails project contains detailed information about all the gems and their dependencies.
 Open the `Gemfile.lock` file and examine its contents.
-You will see a list of all the gems, including transitive dependencies, along with their exact versions.
+You will see a list of all the gems,  transitive dependencies, along with their exact versions.

    Each gem in the `Gemfile.lock` is listed under a specific group (e.g., `default`, `development`, `test`).
 The gems listed under each group include both direct and transitive dependencies.

    For example, if you have a gem named `devise` as a direct dependency, you will see it listed in the `Gemfile.lock`.
 Below `devise`, you will find its transitive dependencies, such as `bcrypt`, `orm_adapter`, etc.

 4. Using `bundle viz` command:
    The `bundle viz` command generates a visual dependency graph of your project's gems.
-It shows the relationships between gems, including transitive dependencies.
+It shows the relationships between gems,  transitive dependencies.
 To use this command, you need to have the `graphviz` library installed on your system.

    Run the following command in your Rails project's root directory:
    ```